ckopec-dev/Stem-Cheatsheets/Blender.md

 ## Basic navigation

 - Shift-A: add a new item to the scene.
 Mesh contains the primitives (cube, cone, etc).
-- Middle scroll wheel-Click: pan around the selected object.
+- Middle mouse wheel/button-Click: pan around the selected object.
+- Mouse wheel: zoom in/out on selected object.